Hepatitis C Treatment 101

 As with HIV treatment, newer agents are now complete regimens or single tablet regimens.
 This is fantastic from an adherence point of view.
 On top of that, some of the regimens are as short as 12 weeks.
 25% of the 48 weeks we started with.

-As a quick note: Harvoni and Zepatier are single-tablet regimens, while the others are not.
+As a quick note: Harvoni, Zepatier, Epclusa, and Vosevi are single-tablet regimens, while the others are not.
 Viekira Pak has four tablets (with BID dosing), and Technivie has two tablets (but at least it's QD dosing).
+Mavyret is three tablets once daily to be taken with food.
 Keep all of that in mind with regards to pill burden and patient compliance.

 One thing that we won't do here is comment on first-line treatment or initial therapy.
 If you've read this far, the current recommendations have probably changed another 2 or 3 times.